chef/chef-workstation/www/site/content/docs/chef-workstation/chef-run-users-guide.md

 include_recipe "pretty_simple::second"
 ```

-If you ran `chef-run host1 really_complicated::first` then it would collect all the `really_complicated` cookbook dependencies (`pretty_simple`) in preparation for converging the target node.
-When running on that node the `first` recipe would find its local dependency on the `pretty_simple` cookbook and run its `second` recipe.
+Running `chef-run host1 really_complicated::first` collects all the `really_complicated` cookbook dependencies (`pretty_simple`) first, in preparation for converging the target node.
+When running on that node the `first` recipe finds its local dependency on the `pretty_simple` cookbook and then runs its `second` recipe.

 You can specify different cookbook sources in `Policyfile.rb`.
 [Private supermarket documentation](https://docs.chef.io/config_rb_policyfile.html)

 ## Connecting to Automate 2

-Remote nodes that are managed with `chef-run` can be configured to send run information to Automate.
+You can configure remote nodes managed with `chef-run` for sending run information to Automate.
 First, [generate an auth token](https://automate.chef.io/docs/admin/#creating-a-standard-api-token).

-Then add the token to  [config.toml](TODO: link to config page), specifying the appropriate data [collection address](https://automate.chef.io/docs/data-collection/) and [token](https://automate.chef.io/docs/api-tokens/#creating-a-standard-api-token) for the automate server:
+Next, add the token to [config.toml](TODO: link to configuration page), specifying the appropriate [data collection address](https://automate.chef.io/docs/data-collection/) and [token](https://automate.chef.io/docs/api-tokens/#creating-a-standard-api-token) for the automate server:

 ```toml
 [data_collector]